-In the Avenue of the Volcanoes
+Ecuador`s Avenue of the Volcanoes Trek

-- Discover the Avenue of the Volcanoes
+- A 2-week walking holiday in Ecuador`s Avenue of the Volcanoes

 Is this holiday for you?

-During this holiday we will make ascents of a number of Ecuador's volcanoes up to and beyond 4000 metres.
+This is principally a walking holiday for regular hill walkers.
+At the same time we will get to know the 'real' Ecuador with a stay at the San Clemente rural community and through visits to its principal towns and sights.
+During the holiday we will make ascents of a number of Ecuador's non-technical volcanoes up to and beyond 4000 metres.
 For the most part this involves trekking on a mixture of terrain from local village tracks, along forest roads, through open grassland, and the occasional more rugged slope of scree or loose volcanic material.
 The average walking time on each day's hike is between 5 and 7 hours.
 These hikes are not particularly strenuous but it should be borne in mind that walking at even moderately high altitudes does make extra demands, and you should aim to have a reasonable level of fitness before embarking on the holiday.
-The optional ascent of Cotopaxi involves climbing moderately angled snow slopes (30 - 40 degrees) and requires the use of crampons and ice axe.
-You should only attempt this climb if you have previous winter walking experience using crampons and are familiar with the techniques of self arrest with an ice axe.
-For anybody wishing to make this ascent there will normally be an opportunity to brush up on these skills on the afternoon prior to the ascent.
+We also have time for relaxation around Otovalo and in the spa town of Banos.
 In order to see as much as possible of Andean Ecuador, there are several transfers involved in this holiday.
 However, Ecuador is the smallest of the Andean countries and these transfers are generally both short (1 - 3 hours) and highly scenic.